 Apple Podcasts are accessed via the Podcasts app on iPhone/iPad and newer Macs, and iTunes on older Macs and Windows PCs.
 There are two ways of listening to or viewing Apple Podcasts content: downloading and streaming.
 Apple Podcasts provides various kinds of user statistics to member institutions (i.e., Oxford University), and Mediapub imports downloading and streaming data on a quarterly basis (approximately).

-Mediapub users can view the monthly Apple Podcasts downloading/streaming data for each of the series they maintain.
-This data is located in the right-hand lower sidebar for each series.
-An example is provided below:
+Mediapub users can view monthly Apple Podcasts downloading/streaming data *up to May 2021* for each of the series they maintain.
+From May 2021 Apple provide data using different measures and Apple Podcasts analytics data can requested periodically by emailing Educational Media.
+Historical download/streaming data is located in the right-hand lower sidebar for each series:

 Figure 17. iTunes U statistics for each series you maintain